mehdihasan/mehdihasan.github.io/posts/is-something-dramatic-happening-underground-in-bangladesh.md

 Earthquakes cannot be stopped, but **knowledge, training, and readiness** can prevent injuries and save lives.
 The best time to prepare is **before** a larger earthquake happens — and these recent events give Bangladesh a valuable opportunity to do exactly that.

 For those interested in the full analysis, code, and data, it is available on [this GitHub repository](https://github.com/mehdihasan/bd-earthquake-analysis-2025).

+## Verified Sources Covering 2025 Earthquake

+1. [No, Dhaka Is Not At Risk of a 9.0 Earthquake That Would Liquefy the City](https://counterpointbd.substack.com/p/no-dhaka-is-not-at-risk-of-a-90-earthquake) by Asifur Rahman Khan
+2. [The Latest Earthquake Was a Warning Sign: Bangladesh Isn’t Ready](https://thediplomat.com/2025/12/the-latest-earthquake-was-a-warning-sign-bangladesh-isnt-ready) by Thomas L. Davis